-Although the terms are sometimes confused for one another, embossing and debossing are two different techniques.
+Although the terms are sometimes confused, embossing and debossing are two different techniques.
 Embossing is when a design is pushed up into the paper so it creates a textured relief above the surface.
 Debossing is when an image is pushed down into the paper so it lies below the surface, creating an indentation.

 You can create some great results by aligning an emboss or deboss with your artwork to enhance certain areas.
 Alternatively, a blind image embossed or debossed onto a solid colour can look very effective.